sanatmehrotra/Profile/README.md

 ## 📚 I'm currently learning

 I'm currently diving deeper into Full Stack Development and always looking for the next tech to learn.
+I'm also new to LeetCode and improving my problem-solving skills each day.

-## 📈 LeetCode Profile
+## 📈 LeetCode Journey

-I regularly solve problems on LeetCode.
-You can check my progress [here](<insert LeetCode profile link here>).
+I'm new to LeetCode and am working on improving my problem-solving skills each day.
+You can follow my progress [here](<insert LeetCode profile link here>).

 ## 📫 How to reach me